Written by Jeri Taylor, David Carren, J. Larry Carroll, Joe Menosky, and Ronald D. Moore

 What follows turns into a modern-day witch-hunt.
 In her quest for alleged saboteurs, Satie rolls over everything and everyone in her path, with little regard for human rights or whether one small lie makes a person a traitor.

-Simmons is excellent as the Admiral who’s name is feared throughout Starfleet.
+Simmons is excellent as the Admiral whose name is feared throughout Starfleet.
 By the end of the episode, it becomes apparent that her power has corrupted her.
 Yet through it all, she gives a tremendous performance.
 Never once does the character seem to go over-the-top, something that could have easily happened.
-Instead, she is a woman who is used to being able to get to the supposed heart of the problem, or create it if necessary.
-She’s the type of person who waits for the right climate to flourish in.
+Instead, she is a woman who is used to being able to get to the supposed heart of the problem or create it if necessary.
+She’s the type of person who waits for the right climate to flourish.

 Villains who cloak themselves in good deeds are hard to spot…

 It’s interesting to watch the crew’s reaction to Satie.
 At first, her presence is welcomed.
 Worf (Michael Dorn) actively helps in the investigation.
 His enthusiasm for rooting out potential traitors and protecting the Enterprise and the people on board lead him to fall in with Satie all too easily.
 His actions show how people get drawn into situations with the best of intentions and somehow end up on the wrong side.
 I know I’ve watched news pieces many times and thought “How could they fall for that?
 How could they be so stupid as to go along with that?”
 The Drumhead shows how easily that might happen.

 Captain Picard (Patrick Stewart) finally challenges Satie when he becomes uncomfortable with Satie’s targeting of Tarses.
 His challenges lead to him being targeted by Satie as a traitor.
 As she lists the circumstantial evidence surrounding his own possible guilt, it becomes apparent to everyone else that the investigation is out of control, as is Satie.

 … spreading fear in the name of righteousness…